 The groundbreaking publication in Lancet in 1990 by Dr. Dean Ornish showed that a whole food plant based diet and other lifestyle changes can not only prevent heart disease, but can even reverse the atherosclerotic process1-2.
 This has subsequently been confirmed3.
 After this publication, heart disease rates should have plummeted dramatically, however nothing seems to have happened despite a clear “cure” for cardiovascular disease.
 This is due to one simple fact: lifestyle changes are not profitable and thus there was no major corporate budget pushing this concept forward despite it’s tremendous power eliminate America’s #1 killer.

 Clearly not enough effort has been put into changing our healthcare system towards prevention including changing the unhealthy food system dramatically.
 Culture and big industry hinders this change.
 The results are obvious as we see 80% of adult American’s being overweight or obese4.
-Already, 50% of adult Americans are pre-diabetic or diabetic5.
-More than 1 million American’s die every year from chronic, preventable diseases.
+Already, 50% of adult Americans are pre-diabetic or diabetic5. despite diet/lifestyle interventions.
+Diabetes type II is most effectively treated with plant based diets6, More than 1 million American’s die every year from chronic, preventable diseases.
 The solution to the problem is obvious.
 It is not another drug, laser or high tech surgery.
 The solution is to treat the cause of the problem – an unhealthy diet and lifestyle.

 Healthcare providers are not taught nutrition and lifestyle change.
 Their education focuses on diagnosis, medications and procedures while not emphasizing diet and lifestyle change enough…essentially ignoring the cause of the person’s illness…the patient’s unhealthy diet and lifestyle.
 It makes sense to focus all efforts on treating the cause of the person’s illness instead of giving drugs which have only moderate benefit and let disease causing unhealthy lifestyle continue.
 Our approach to treating chronic diseases needs to change to save the healthcare crisis in America and more importantly to stop the needless suffering of millions of Americans every year.